Characterizing Baer Modules Over $\tau_q$-Semisimple Rings: An Extension of Baer's Problem: main results

+We became aware that the concepts of $\tau_q$-semisimple rings and semiprime Goldie rings are indeed equivalent.
+Specifically, \cite[Theorem 14.39]{gt} states, ``If $R$ is a semiprime Goldie ring, then every Baer $R$-module is projective."
+Prior to this, we had assumed these notions to be distinct.
+Although our proof diverges fundamentally from the aforementioned proof, we acknowledge the overlap in the underlying concepts.
+Our approach, while distinct, does leverage the methodology utilized in the proof concerning integral domains.
+Specifically, our proof for $\tau_q$-semisimple rings was developed independently and utilizes a different framework, focusing on the extension of Baer modules' properties within this ring class.

-\textbf{Conjecture:} A ring $R$ is a $\tau_q$-semisimple ring if and only if every Baer $R$-module is projective. \end{remark} \begin{acknowledgement} The second author was supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF), funded by the Ministry of Education (2021R1I1A3047469). \end{acknowledgement}
+\begin{acknowledgement} The second author was supported by the Basic Science Research Program through the National Research Foundation of Korea (NRF), funded by the Ministry of Education (2021R1I1A3047469). \end{acknowledgement}